THE SHORT STORY

 More than once I wanted to give up on the whole thing, but I wanted the job more, so I just kept calling until they finally broke down and told me to come in.

-It was a direct response marketing company and they’d hired me to write development letters for non-profits.
+It was a direct response marketing company and they’d hired me to write fundraising letters for non-profits.
 I had no intention of doing that for as long as I did but found it to be such a good fit that the next thing I knew, it was 2009.

 GETTING PAID TO TWEET